toplenboren/0-latency-voice-uploader/README.md

 # Kaia frontend

-This is a very simple web based frontend client for [Kaia](https://github.com/okulovsky/kaia) – kitchen ai assistant.
-Think of it as cooler open source Alexa :-)
+This is a very simple web based frontend client for [Kaia](https://github.com/okulovsky/kaia) – kitchen ai assistant – think of it as cooler open source Alexa

-Kaia can answer your queries, set timers, and help you live a more healthy and wholesome life
+it can answer your queries, set timers, and help you live a more healthy and wholesome life

 ![alt text](docs/img.png)